 - A financial advisor can help you understand how a mortgage fits into your overall financial plan.
 SmartAsset’s free financial advisor matching tool can pair you with as many as three financial advisors in your area.
 If you’re ready to get connected to an advisor near you, get started now.

-- If you’re undecided about refinancing, stop by SmartAsset’s refinance calculator to see what it could do for you.
-All you need to know to use it is your home’s estimated value and your desired refinance term, interest rate and closing costs.
+- If you’re not sure about refinancing, stop by SmartAsset’s refinance calculator to see what it could do for you.
+All you need to know to use it is your home’s value and your refinance term, interest rate and closing costs.

 Photo credit: ©iStock.com/Weekend Images Inc., ©iStock.com/SebastianGauert, ©iStock.com/wichayada suwanachun